IdanRosenzweig/Real-Time-Computer-Emulator/readme.md

 This project is a real time emulator for a computer containing a cpu, mouse, keyboard, screen, (floppy) disk driver and BIOS firmware.
 The emulator implements all the necessary internals and functionalities to simulate the real life behavior of a computer machine.

-The emulator is capable of loading small operating systems, provided as floppy disk files.

 Once started, the emulator would boot the machine up via the reset vector and firmware, and launch a window displaying the computer's screen output.
 When the window is in focus, the emulator would listen to the input of the mouse and keyboard like regular hardware interrupts.